open-autonomy/teleoperation/diagram/sequence_diagrams.md

 > ```
 > See [Exception Occurred Sequence Diagram](./teleoperation-exception-occurred-sequence.svg) if above mermaid code cannot be rendered.

+>[!NOTE]
-**NOTE** AHS shall sent machine teleoperation state whenever there's a state change on the AHT.
+> AHS shall sent machine teleoperation state whenever there's a state change on the AHT.